hilleer/kill-port-process/README.md

 * `signal` (optional): used to determine the command used to kill the provided port(s).
 Valid values are:
   * `SIGKILL` (default)
   * `SIGTERM`
+* `silent` (optional): suppresses the output of the command regardless of the result. takes a boolean, default is `false`.

 ### CLI